vidyats1994/aics/tutorials/ros/ros_handson/README.md

-# Understanding Kinect and machine leanring with ROS
+# Understanding Kinect and Keras with ROS

 ### Working with Kinect